 Remember that great examples and FAQs are not static.
 Continuously update them based on user feedback, support ticket trends, and evolving user needs.
 Documentation is a living resource that should adapt and improve over time.

 Documentation is a living resource that demands continuous attention and refinement.
-Regular review, testing, and updating ensure your user documentation remains accurate, relevant, and valuable to your audience.
+Regular review, testing, and updating ensure your user documentation remains accurate, relevant, and valuable to your audience and is an essential additional phase to creating user documentation.

 According to the University of Bath, systematic content review is crucial for maintaining documentation quality and effectiveness.
 Documentation that goes unchecked quickly becomes obsolete and potentially misleading.